Creative Automation / Foundation

 Thesis

-Ornith 1.0 + Ollama is INSANE: Self-Improving Coding AI Running on Your Laptop teaches a practical creative automation move: This video breaks down Ornith 1.0, the MIT-licensed coding agent from Deep Reinforce built on Qwen and Gemma that learned to write its own agent scaffold during training, shows how to run it locally with one Ollama command, and is honest that it trails Claude Opus (82 vs 88 on real bug fixes) and only 'self-improved' during training, not at runtime.
+Ornith 1.0 + Ollama is INSANE: Self-Improving Coding AI Running on Your Laptop teaches a practical local model/runtime move: This video breaks down Ornith 1.0, the MIT-licensed coding agent from Deep Reinforce built on Qwen and Gemma that learned to write its own agent scaffold during training, shows how to run it locally with one Ollama command, and is honest that it trails Claude Opus (82 vs 88 on real bug fixes) and only 'self-improved' during training, not at runtime.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.